Skip to content

 Note

 This gem only works on Ruby 3.2 and above because it depends on the GVL Instrumentation API.
-Furthermore, the GVL Instrumentation API does not (as of Ruby 3.2 and 3.3) currently work on Microsoft Windows.
+Furthermore, the GVL Instrumentation API does not (as of this writing) currently work on Microsoft Windows.

 Quickest start